 Dynamic Trunking Protocol (DTP) Explained

-The DTP is working on a point-to-point basis between network devices only.
-Some internetworking devices negotiate improperly and send wrong DTP frames, which causes miss-configurations.
-To keep away from this error, turn off Dynamic Trunking Protocol (DTP) on the interface connected to devices that do not support Dynamic Trunking Protocol (DTP).
+The DTP works only on a point-to-point basis between network devices.
+Some internetworking devices negotiate improperly and send wrong DTP frames, which causes misconfigurations.
+To avoid this error, turn off Dynamic Trunking Protocol (DTP) on the interface connected to devices that do not support Dynamic Trunking Protocol (DTP.

-A Non-Cisco Switches does not support Dynamic Trunking Protocol (DTP).
-The Dynamic Trunking Protocol (DTP) only negotiate if the port on the neighbor switch is configured in a trunk mode that supports DTP.
-To enable trunking from a Cisco switch that not support DTP, use the “switchport mode trunk” and “switchport nonegotiate” interface configuration mode commands.
-This causes the interface to become a trunk, but not generate DTP frames.
+A non-Cisco switch does not support DTP.
+The Dynamic Trunking Protocol (DTP) only negotiates if the port on the neighbor switch is configured in a trunk mode that supports DTP.
+To enable trunking from a Cisco switch that does not support DTP, use the “switchport mode trunk” and “switchport nonegotiate” interface configuration mode commands.
+This causes the interface to become a trunk but not generate DTP frames.

-In the below figure, the switch0 and switch1 link become trunk because the F0/1 ports on switch0 and switch1 are configured as a trunk, therefore, they ignore all DTP packets.
-The Fa0/2 ports on switch1 and switch2 set to dynamic auto, so the DTP negotiation results in the access mode state.
-The ports in dynamic auto-create an inactive trunk link.
+In the figure below, the switch0 and switch1 links become trunks because the F0/1 ports on switch0 and switch1 are configured as trunks; therefore, they ignore all DTP packets.
+The Fa0/2 ports on switch1 and switch2 are set to dynamic auto, so the DTP negotiation results in the access mode state.
+The ports in dynamic auto create an inactive trunk link.

 Switchport mode dynamic auto

-if a switch port is configured as the dynamic auto which makes the interface able to convert the port to a trunk port.
-The interface becomes a trunk interface so if the neighboring interface is set to trunk or desirable mode.
-The default switchport mode for all Ethernet interfaces is dynamic auto so in the default configuration “dynamic auto” mode the switch will not generate DTP messages on the interface.
+If a switch port is configured as dynamic auto, the interface can convert the port to a trunk port.
+The interface becomes a trunk interface if the neighboring interface is set to trunk or desirable mode.
+The default switchport mode for all Ethernet interfaces is dynamic auto, so in the default configuration, “dynamic auto” mode, the switch will not generate DTP messages on the interface.

 The dynamic auto interface will only listen for DTP messages from the neighboring switch’s interface.
-If the dynamic auto interface receives a DTP message from the interface of the neighbor switch, a port will change itself to the trunk.
+If the dynamic auto interface receives a DTP message from the interface of the neighbor switch, the port will change itself to a trunk.
 The configuration command for dynamic auto is the following:-

 • Sw1#configure terminal